Linux Syslog-NG

 Syslog writes events generated by Linux.
 These messages are stored locally in individual files.
 Messages can be set to automatically forward to the Logmanager.

-After change of configuration files is recommended to make validity check by command syslog-ng -s.
+After a change of configuration files, it is recommended to make a validity check by command syslog-ng -s.

-First, it’s necessary to check the basic settings, which is shared with the other configuration options:
+First, it’s necessary to check the basic settings, which are shared with the other configuration options:

 If you need to send all messages that occur in the system, follow these steps: